jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 c.	tree
 14. What is the name of the top of the Linux Filesystem?
 a.	/
-15. Everything (directories, files, devices) in Unix/Linux is a what?
+15. Everything (directories, files, devices. in Unix/Linux is a what?
 a.	file
 16. What is the name of the Unix system standard developed in ~1985 that defines at a minimum what a certified Unix based system must support?